Ex-Wife Of Prince Says Singer Never Healed From His ‘Most Beautiful’ Loss

 Prince, a known and devout Jehovah’s Witness, outright refused the medical offer almost immediately.

-“Sometimes the body is trying to release the fetus for a reason,” Garcia recalled the doctor saying to her and Prince in in The Most Beautiful, “[but] my husband said, “No, we’re not doing that.'”
+“Sometimes the body is trying to release the fetus for a reason,” Garcia recalled the doctor saying to her and Prince in in The Most Beautiful, “[but] my husband said, ‘No, we’re not doing that.'”

 Instead, the two returned home and did as they normally did when it came to trying moments — they prayed.